CogitoErgoCode/CogitoErgoCode.github.io/_posts/2022-02-22-extraction-1.markdown

 ## **Content Covered**

 The *Web Scraping* series of articles cover various methods and libraries that achieve the end goal of crawling websites and performing data extraction via scraping.
 Making use of a websites REST API has been covered by previous articles.
-These article will focus on the methods available to us when we encounter a site without a provided application programming interface.
+These articles will focus on the methods available to us when we encounter a site without a provided application programming interface.

 - The Requests & BeautifulSoup Libraries
     - IPs, geolocation, dowloading images